j-bellavance/SimpleMenu/README.md

 That's it, you're done!

-October 31, 2017: repaired a bug that frose the menu if the up button was pressed when the first item of the menu (or submenu) was the current item.
+October 31, 2017: repaired a bug that froze the menu if the up button was pressed when the first item of the menu (or submenu) was the current item.